-Do you know what kind of entertainment you like, but not where to go and see it?
+Do you know what kind of entertainment you like, but not where to go and see it in Scotland?
 Then you’re in the right place!
-Scotland is the perfect stage for all kinds of events, so here’s a round-up of just some of what you can experience this year, including music, theatre, dance, art and comedy festivals.
+Scotland is the perfect stage for all kinds of events, so here’s a round-up of just some of what you can experience, including music, theatre, dance, art and comedy festivals.

 If laughter is the best medicine…

-…then you might like Glasgow Live International Comedy Festival from 9 – 26 March
+…then you might like the Glasgow International Comedy Festival (2022, Dates TBC)

 Glasgow crowds are known to be amongst the best, when comedians can get them on side, that is!
-So join some of the loudest laughers and funniest hecklers to watch the likes of Jimmy Carr, Susan Calman, Bridget Christie and Richard Herring at Glasgow Live International Comedy Festival.
+So join some of the loudest laughters and funniest hecklers to watch the likes of Alexei Sayle, Bridget Christie and Richard Herring at the Glasgow International Comedy Festival.
 It’s the largest of its kind in Europe.

 If you can’t make it, fear not, the funnies keep coming at the following festivals: